 Another option to consider:

 Tofty on Shapeways creates 3D printed sleeves for many proprietary refills that allow you to use a D1 refill instead of the harder to find Lamy, Diplomat, Caran d’Ache and others.
 He will also work to make a custom 3D printed sleeve to meet your needs if you email him directly.
 I’ve ordered several pieces from him and they work really well and have allowed me to use the Zebra Sharbo-X extra fine gel refills in my Fisher Space Pens.
 This is 21st century pen hacking at its finest!

-Big thank you to Dan at Karas Kustoms for giving me his list as a starting point.
+Big thank you to my pal Dan for giving me a list as a starting point.
 Thanks to The Pen Place in Kansas City for letting me try out lots of refills.
 The rest of my info came from Jet Pens, Cult Pens and Refill Finder.

 Monteverde is modifying some of their refills to fit pens with more proprietary sizes like Lamy.
 Lamy is the most finicky of all the pens.
 If you have good alternatives for refills for Lamy rollerball and ballpoint pens, let me know.

 Don’t forget to check your local office supply or pen store (even those big box shops) and play around with the pens and refills you have.
 You’d be surprised what might work.

 I’m working on a handy printable pocket guide of all these pen refill options but I want to make sure I haven’t left anything out or gotten anything wrong.
 So let me know which of these refills work for you and which don’t.